The Essay Prompts for Fall 2015 Applicants

 Requirements on the Honors Application:

-The Plan II Honors writing requirements on the on-line honors application include a brief paragraph about your current thoughts about your future educational and career goals and the 5 sentences we consider your Personal Statement.
+The Plan II Honors writing requirements on the on-line honors application include the 5 sentences we consider your Personal Statement.

 If an applicant is applying to more than one honors program, all the requirements for each honors program will be contained in the single honors application.
 The application will NOT submit multiple honors application, even if applying to multiple honors programs.